aliaksander-samuseu/docs-3.0.1/source/admin-guide/attribute.md

-# SAML Attribute
+# Attributes

-## Attrubute in oxTrust
+## Overview
-An *Active* attribute list can be seen from the Configuration > Attributes section.
+An list of *Active* attributes can be seen from the Configuration > Attributes section.

 ![Attribute Menu](../img/admin-guide/attribute/admin_attribute_menu.png)